msg-DAVID-GmbH/RemoteWorking/02_how_to_make_it_work.md

 - pay attention to what is happening in your video stream: presentation for customers in a clean room without personal stuff visible.
 Presentation for team: cat running on the desktop great, creates personal touch

 ## Prepare your team
+- if just one member of team is remote, the whole team has to be remote!
 - overlapping timezones
 - declare "default-timezone".
 What is meant with "Let's meet at 8 a.m.?"
 - virtual water cooler